rdouglascox/phil1012/16_trees_for_MPL.md

 * note 1: the name $\underline{a}$ does not have to be new on the path
-* note 2: when applying the rule, we write a backslash, not a check mark---and we write the name used in applying the rule next to the backslash
+* note 2: when applying the rule, we write a backslash, not a check mark and we write the name used in applying the rule next to the backslash

----

 * note 3: we can apply the rule multiple times

-. . .

 ``` prooftree